rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 ## Introduction

 In this exercise, you will implement a comprehensive monitoring stack for your Kubernetes-deployed SRE application.
-You'll learn how to deploy Prometheus, handle real-world configuration challenges, and create monitoring that provides actionable insights for SRE decision-making.
+You'll learn how to deploy Prometheus with proper RBAC permissions, handle real-world configuration challenges, and create monitoring that provides actionable insights for SRE decision-making.

 This exercise demonstrates the complexities of production monitoring systems and teaches you to diagnose and resolve common observability challenges that SRE teams encounter daily.